If you are ready to ditch the A/C car transfer or comfortable flight journey, then we have the perfect list of 20 offbeat ways to travel across India.

 Camel safari in Thar desert, Rajasthan

 An exciting way to tour around Kochi is by the local government ferry.
-At 4 Rs per ticket and a relaxing scenic ride of 30-40 minutes, you are reminded of the days of the past, where tickets costs just a few rupees.
-Ferries operate from 6am to 10am daily and connect Fort Kochi to the Ernakulam city and nearby islands.
+At 4 Rs per ticket and a relaxing scenic ride of 30-40 minutes, you are reminded of the days of the past, where tickets cost just a few rupees.
+Ferries operate from 6 am to 10 am daily and connect Fort Kochi to the Ernakulam city and nearby islands.

 Chakda ride in Kutch, Gujarat

-If you are going to stay in the villages of Kutch, then you must travel in the local transport called “Chakda” .Chakda is an old-fashioned motorcycle with two rear wheels attached to a carrier instead of one.
-The carrier is fitted with seats for the passengers / travellers to sit.
+If you are going to stay in the villages of Kutch, then you must travel to the local transport called “Chakda” .Chakda is an old-fashioned motorcycle with two rear wheels attached to a carrier instead of one.
+The carrier is fitted with seats for the passengers/travellers to sit.
 The carrier is driven by a single front wheeled bullet.
 Thus, you can also call it a hybrid of bullet motorcycle.

 Canoe ride in Alleppey, Kerala

 A canoe ride through the narrow lanes of the backwaters is the best way one can experience rural life in Alleppey.
 These canoes can reach where the bigger houseboats cannot, and are a more rustic way to traverse in the Venice of India, Alleppey.

 There are many ways to travel in Dharamshala, Mcleodganj and the villages around but we particularly enjoyed the local bus ride there.
 The buses have fixed timings and pick you up from designated points on the way and back.
 The best part is, one is surrounded by the locals living in the mountains and of course, beautiful scenery around while traveling in these buses!